Sir Alexander Boswell, 1st Baronet

 Sir Alexander Boswell, 1st Baronet, FRSE, FSA (9 October 1775 – 27 March 1822) was a Scottish poet, antiquary, and songwriter.
 The son of Samuel Johnson's friend and biographer James Boswell of Auchinleck, he used the funds from his inheritance to pay for a seat in Parliament and then successfully sought a baronetcy for his political support of the government.
-However, his finances subsequently collapsed and after being revealed as the author of violent attacks on a rival, he died as a result of wounds received in a duel.
+However, his finances subsequently collapsed and he was revealed as the author of violent attacks on a rival.
+Boswell died as a result of wounds received in a duel.

 Early life

 Boswell was the eldest son of James Boswell of Auchinleck and Margaret Montgomerie of Lainshaw, and grandson of Alexander Boswell, Lord Auchinleck.
 He was born in Auchinleck House.

 He attended Soho Academy in London in 1786 and Eton College from 1789 to 1792.
 Following his father's intention that he follow a legal career, he went to the University of Edinburgh in 1793.
 Shortly after his father's death he went to the University of Leipzig to study law, but soon dropped out of the course and visited Dresden and Berlin before returning to London in the summer of 1796.
 Boswell was a tall and muscular man who was thought by his sister to have exceeded his expectations.
 Having inherited land from his father, he took care of his inheritance and by 1801 the rents paid annually to him were more than his father had received.
 Boswell had an active interest in agriculture and was keen on country sports.